paulmcmillon/time-maps/README.md

 • Create a new solution project and source code repository in Azure DevOps.
 • Create a user-friendly and intuitive interface in line with contemporary web application standards and practices.
 • Standardize static content such as PDFs, Microsoft Word documents, and Microsoft PowerPoint presentations.
-• Integrating current data access layer to new user interface.
+• Integrate the current data access layer to new user interface.

 </ul>